In this article, we’re going to explain the top E2 Visa Requirements for Investors and the qualifications.

-Be accompanied by your dependents under 21, relatives and spouse.
-Your spouse may also work while in the U.S. while your dependents may attend U.S. schools, colleges, and universities, and do not have to apply for separate student visa.
+- Be accompanied by your dependents under 21, relatives, and spouse.
+Your spouse may also work while in the U.S. while your dependents may attend U.S. schools, colleges, and universities, and do not have to apply for a separate student visa.

 Key E2 Visa Requirements for Investors to Qualify

 The E2 visa minimum investment requirement is that you invest in a bona fide enterprise.
 By failing to do this, your petition will not qualify.
 A bona fide enterprise is defined by the immigration authorities as “a real, active commercial or entrepreneurial undertaking which produces services or goods for profit”.

 Some of the evidence you may submit to demonstrate that your business is bona fide includes: